ntlind/persist/README.md

 ## Features

-I used to be a frequent Quizlet user, but I grew tired of how cumbersome it was to add and enhance my flashcards.
+I used to be a frequent Quizlet user, but I grew tired of how cumbersome it was to add to and enhance my flashcards.
 This app offers several improvements that make it more suitable for everyday use:

 - 📝 Easy editing and modification of flashcards
 - 🏷️ Tag-based organization (where one card can appear in multiple sets)